andrewdavidmackenzie/libproc-rs/README.md

 To build for Mac OS X 10.7 (or 10.8) you can enable that feature alone using --no-default-features --features "macosx_10_7"

+# Examples
+Two simple examples are included to show libproc-rs working.

+- `procinfo` that takes a PID as an optional argument (uses it's own pid if none supplied) and returns information about the process on stdout
+- `dmesg` is a version of dmesg implemented in rust that uses libproc-rs.

+These can be ran thus:
+`sudo cargo run --example procinfo` or
+`sudo cargo run --example dmesg`

 # Build and Test Locally
 `cargo test` should build and test as usual for rust projects.